 Playing the Aspen AD25 (8/10)

 For a while I used the Aspen primarily for non-standard tunings.
 Among other things, this slightly reduced the tension on the neck and bridge (my way of being kind to an older beast).
-Then later it became the 'car guitar' ;-)
+Then later it became the 'car guitar' - you know - handy to have at the laundromat ;-)

 Aside from that, it plays well, with good intonation across the length of the fretboard.
 Overall, the neck is a tad too narrow for my liking, and would be better suited to smaller hands.
 Of course, that probably does make it a good beginner's or kid's guitar.